detekt/detekt/README.md

       Default: false
 ```

-`--project` can either be a directory or a single Kotlin file.
+`--input` can either be a directory or a single Kotlin file.
 The currently only supported configuration format is yaml. `--config` should point to one.
 Generating a default configuration file is as easy as using the `--generate-config` parameter.
 `filters` can be used for example to exclude all test directories.
 With `rules` you can point to additional ruleset.jar's creating by yourself or others.